How to Play Backgammon

 Bearing Off

-When all of a player’s checkers are in his home board, he can begin a process of removing them called bearing off.
-This is done by rolling a number corresponding to a point with a checker residing on it.
+When all of a player’s checkers are in their home board, they may begin removing them from the board.
+This is called bearing off.

 Bearing off is done by rolling a number corresponding to a point with a checker residing on it.